Needles Lighthouse: History

 In 1922, a more powerful incandescent paraffin vapour burner was installed, which increased the intensity of the light from 35,000 to 500,000 candlepower.

 During the Second World War, the lantern, lens and lamp were badly damaged in a German aerial attack.
 After the war the lighthouse was repaired: in 1946, a new electric light was installed (powered by diesel generators providing 100 volt direct current); then, in 1948, a new, second-order fixed catadioptric optic was made for the lighthouse by Chance Brothers, to replace the one damaged in the war.

 Before automation, the lighthouse was staffed by a three-man crew operating a 24-hour watch, serving one month on / one month off, living in rudimentary conditions in three levels below the light.
-In 1987 a helipad was added to the top of the lighthouse.
+In 1987, a helipad was added to the top of the lighthouse, which was manufactured and installed by Multiforce (twin brothers Martin and Neil Hammond).
+During installation, the workforce were required to live on the lighthouse (with the lighthouse keepers having the ability to dismiss any workers due to the cramped living conditions).
 By the early 1990s the Needles was the last Trinity House lighthouse to be powered by 100 V DC electricity from its own generators.
 Before it could become fully automated, a submarine power cable had to be laid, bringing 240 V mains electricity to the lighthouse from the island.
 By the time the last keepers left on 8 December 1994 the Needles was one of the last three remaining manned rock lighthouses in England and Wales.

 Fog signalling apparatus

 Initially the lighthouse had been provided with a 3 cwt bell, hung beneath the gallery, to serve as a fog signal.
 The bell was struck once every 7.5 seconds; it was sounded by a clockwork mechanism, but using it was 'an arduous piece of work, for the driving weights are very heavy and need to be frequently wound up'.

 In 1906, a reed fog signal was installed, together with a pair of oil engines in the basement of the tower to provide compressed air; it sounded from three acoustic horns which protruded through the roof of the lantern, giving one long blast every fifteen seconds.
 In 1946, as part of the electrification of the light, Gardner diesel-driven generators replaced the oil engines; these also powered compressors for the fog horn, which were installed along with a set of air tanks just below the lantern room.

 By 1964, the reeds had been replaced with two sets of 'supertyfon' air horns, mounted on the parapet surrounding the lantern, which sounded twice every 30 seconds.
-In 1994 these were in turn replaced by electric emitters as part of the automation process.
+In 1994, these were in turn replaced by electric emitters as part of the automation process.